HomeAmazon FBA How to get Amazon to reimburse you for lost and damaged inventory

 How to get reimbursed for lost or damaged inventory

 The first thing to do is go to your Amazon Seller Reports> Fulfilment by Amazon> Inventory Adjustments.
 You then download the last 18 months of data.
-You will then have an output file showing all the events by FNSKU and the quantities and reason codes.
+You will then have an output file showing all the events by FNSKU and the quantities involved.
 At this point, you could try and just send this entire file to Amazon and ask them to reconcile it.
 They will probably do this and will pick out the missing items and offer to reimburse you.
-I would recommend checking yourself though so you know what to expect and also you are not just sending Amazon lots of meaningless data.
+I would recommend checking yourself though so you know what to expect and avoid sending Amazon lots of meaningless data.

 You are basically checking to see if the quantity Missing (M) and Found (F) match.
 If they do not match then either you have been given some extra stock by mistake or they are lost.
 If you click on ‘Learn More’ Amazon give you a complete run down on their overly complicated coding.

 Top Tip – We have a separate sheet with all the codes and meanings.
 We then use an Excel formula to pull these into the report so we know what has actually happened to each item.
 If you are pretty good with Excel you can do this too using the Vlookup formula.
 If not then you may need to do it manually.

 Now check each FNSKU to see if the total for missing and found matches.
 If they match then delete these rows from the spreadsheet so you can focus on the missing products.
 If there are more Missing (M) than Found (F) then highlight this row as you will need to submit this to Amazon.

 You can now check for any damaged inventory.
 With damaged inventory that has been reimbursed or returned, there are normally three rows related to the same FNSKU as shown in the image below.